hannibal002/SkyHanni/FEATURES.md

 + Highlight marked players in the world.
 + Highlight marked player names in chat.
 + Mark the own player name.

+## Bingo
++ Shortens chat messages about skill level ups, collection gains, new area discoveries, and bestiarity upgrades while on bingo.

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)